Hadrosaurus: History of discovery

 Leidy reconstructed Hadrosaurus as a biped, in contrast to the view at the time that such dinosaurs were quadrupedal.
 The entire skeleton was completely assembled in 1868 by a team including English sculptor and naturalist Benjamin Waterhouse Hawkins and was put on display at Philadelphia Academy of Natural Sciences.
 It was the first-ever mounted dinosaur skeleton.
 When the skeleton was first put together, it was displayed with a plaster skull sculpted by Hawkins.
 Many other artists have recreated Hadrosaurus with skulls from other, related species such as Gryposaurus and Brachylophosaurus.
-A statue of Hadrosaurus, sculpted by Haddonfield resident John Giannotti, now stands in the center of the town of Haddonfield, commemorating its discovery there.
+A statue of Hadrosaurus, sculpted by Haddonfield resident John Giannotti, now stands in the center of the town of Haddonfield along Kings Highway East, commemorating its discovery there.
 Thanks to Joyce Berry and her fourth-grade classes (1988–1991) at Strawbridge Elementary School in Haddon Township, New Jersey, the Hadrosaurus was named the state dinosaur of New Jersey in 1991.
 It is one of the most celebrated dinosaurs ever and is of great historic importance.
 The skeleton is usually kept out of sight in the Academy's collections.
-However, from November 22, 2008, to April 19, 2009, a fully assembled cast of the skeleton, and an exhibit about the science and culture surrounding the dinosaur's discovery, was open to the public.
+However, from November 22, 2008, to April 19, 2009, a fully assembled cast of the skeleton, and an exhibit about the science and culture surrounding the dinosaur's discovery, was open to the public, and on 16 July 2025 the cast was returned to permanent display.